Sycamore0/GenshinData/README.md

 # GenshinData
-Repository containing the data for the live version of Genshin Impact.
-This repository is a work between [FZFalzar](https://github.com/FZFalzar) and I. If Mihoyo wants to request for a file to be taken down, please contact us.
+Repository containing the data for Genshin Impact.
+This repository is a work between [FZFalzar](https://github.com/FZFalzar) and [Dimbreath](https://github.com/Dimbreath).
+If Mihoyo wants to request for a file to be taken down, please contact us.

-There's a new branch called excel_keys, which properly uses Excel keys for the files.
-It's a WIP and some files don't have them, but will add our own soon.
+## There isn't full data!I just commit it for fun.

+i just upload some excel,textmap files,but not all excel files!

+> 小孩子不懂事，乱提交着玩的。